This section of Info to Go provides links to resources designed for families raising a child who is deaf or hard of hearing.

 This website and associated resources were developed by a non-profit organization providing support for families with children who are deaf or hard of hearing, age birth through 21 years.

-The chapter from the EHDI e-book discusses the role of deaf professionals and deaf community support for families of young children who are deaf or hard of hearing.
+This chapter from the EHDI e-book discusses the role of deaf professionals and deaf community support for families of young children who are deaf or hard of hearing.

 Deaf/Hard of Hearing Adult Involvement Learning Community (NCHAM)